pachyderm/docs-content/staging/set-up/tracing.md

 directory: true
 ---

-Pachyderm has the ability to trace requests using Jaeger.
+{{% productName %}} has the ability to trace requests using Jaeger.
 This can be useful when diagnosing slow clusters.

 ![Successful Trace](/images/healthy.png)

 # Collecting Traces

-To use tracing in Pachyderm, complete the following steps:
+To use tracing in {{% productName %}}, complete the following steps:

 1. Run Jaeger in Kubernetes